Best Prosecco for Spritz: What to Buy and Why It Actually Matters

 Best Prosecco for Spritz: Bottles Worth Grabbing

 La Marca Brut (~$14): The most widely available prosecco in the US for a reason.
-It runs a little fruit-forward with honey and peach notes, which makes it a crowd-pleaser.
-Great starting point if you're not sure what the group prefers.
+Fruit-forward with honey and peach notes, which makes it a crowd-pleaser.

-Mionetto Brut DOC (~$13): More neutral than La Marca, which is actually a compliment here.
+Mionetto Brut DOC (~$13): More neutral than La Marca, which is a compliment here.
 It doesn't overpower.
-Reliable carbonation and clean finish.
-This is the bottle to reach for when the liqueur you're using has a lot of personality.
+Reach for it when the liqueur has a lot of personality.

-Valdo Brut (~$14): Slightly more structured than the others.
+Valdo Brut (~$14): Slightly more structured.
 White blossom, lemon, and tart apple.
-Works especially well in a Hugo Spritz where you want the elderflower and mint to come through clearly.
+Works especially well in a Hugo Spritz where you want the elderflower and mint to come through.

 Zardetto Brut (~$13): Crisp, dry, widely available.
-Not exciting on its own, but it does exactly what you need in a spritz.
 Good pick for larger gatherings where you're buying multiple bottles.

-Ruffino Brut (~$14): A little more mineral character than most in this price range.
+Ruffino Brut (~$14): A little more mineral character.
 Holds up particularly well with Campari or other bitter-forward liqueurs.

 The Right Prosecco Changes by Spritz Style

 Most guides talk about prosecco for Aperol Spritz and stop there.
-But the spritz world is wider than that, and the pairing changes by what you're mixing.
+But the pairing changes by what you're mixing.

 Aperol Spritz: Go neutral and dry.
 Mionetto or Valdo.
 Let the Aperol's bittersweet orange do the work.
-The 3-2-1 ratio (3 parts prosecco, 2 parts Aperol, 1 part soda) is the standard for a reason.
+The 3-2-1 ratio (3 parts prosecco, 2 parts Aperol, 1 part soda) is the standard.

-Hugo Spritz: This one calls for something a little more aromatic.
-Valdo or a Valdobbiadene DOCG.
-The elderflower liqueur and fresh mint need a prosecco that can match their brightness without getting lost.
+Hugo Spritz: This one calls for something more aromatic, Valdo or a Valdobbiadene DOCG.
+The elderflower and fresh mint need a prosecco that can match their brightness.

 Limoncello Spritz: Go extra dry here.
-Limoncello is already sweet and intensely citrus-forward.
-A slightly softer prosecco rounds the edges and keeps the drink from coming across as sharp.
+Limoncello is already sweet and intensely citrus-forward; a slightly softer prosecco rounds the edges.

-Campari Spritz: Ruffino or any brut with some mineral backbone.
-Campari is intensely bitter.
-You need the prosecco to stand up, not disappear.
+Campari Spritz: Ruffino or any brut with mineral backbone.
+Campari is intensely bitter; you need the prosecco to stand up, not disappear.

 Building a Better Spritz